apugliese64/apugliese64/README.md

 - 🔭 I’m a Senior Solution Architect certified in TOGAF and ITIL best practices.

+- ✨ Focus on:

-  - ✨ Cloud Architectures: I'm certified as Azure Solution Architect Expert and AWS Solution Architect Associate
+  -  Cloud Architectures: I'm certified as Azure Solution Architect Expert and AWS Solution Architect Associate

-  - ✨ Modern Data Architecture and Big data
+  -  Modern Data Architecture and Big data

-  - ✨ Kubernetes and Cloud Native app
+  - Kubernetes and Cloud Native app

 - 📫 How to reach me: https://www.linkedin.com/in/agostino-pugliese-6352782/